 From 2013/14, the council has not had a fully funded capital programme, and although there has not been a need to borrow in full externally, due to the use of investment balances, it will be necessary to make adequate provision for the repayment of debt in the form of Minimum Revenue Provision in 2019/20 for the unfunded element of 2013/14 and 2014/15 expenditure.
 The preferred method for existing underlying borrowing is Option 3 (Asset Life Method) whereby the MRP will be spread over the useful life of the asset.
-Useful life is dependant on the type of asset and ranges from 7 years (ICT equipment) and 50 years (Investment properties).
+Useful life is dependent on the type of asset and has been reviewed in 2019/20 to ensure that the useful life is still appropriate.
+Following this review asset lives now ranges from 7 years (ICT equipment) to 50 years (Investment properties, regeneration sites and carparks for example).